date :: time

 Homework is given on a regular basis throughout the school and varies according the age of the children.
 The teachers send out guidance to parents regarding this subject.

 Any family who is entitled to claim free school meals is asked to inform the school.
 Care will be taken to ensure that pupils receiving free meals are treated in a sensitive way.

 We ask parents to make a voluntary contribution of £12 per family per term to provide additional resources for the benefit of the children.

-The school organises a variety of extra-curricular activities which include French, yoga, keep fit & dance, environment & gardening lunch time clubs, as well as TAG multi-skills coaching and Judo after school clubs.
+The school organises a variety of extra-curricular activities which include French, yoga, keep fit & dance, environment & gardening lunch time clubs, as well as Judo after school club.

 All the children during their time at Chestnut Lane are offered the opportunity to visit places of interest relevant to their topic work.
 These trips are only possible if parents agree to make a voluntary contribution to help cover the cost of the trip, however, no child shall be excluded on financial grounds.
 You may wish to view the Charging Policy.

 At this school, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is that children will enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child to achieve their full potential and make a positive contribution.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Criminal Records Bureau checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

 In accordance with our responsibilities under section 175 of the Education Act 2002, we have a Designated Person for Child Protection (Mrs Plimsaul) who has received appropriate training for this role.
 It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.